Ashwin-Pulipati/veloria/README.md

 ## 🚀 Usage

-Use the **WASD** or **Arrow Keys** to move your character around the map and use the **Space Key**  to unleash your weapon to deafeat your enemies.
-Explore the world, avoid obstacles, and interact with different elements.
-The objective is to navigate through the levels while surviving encounters with monsters.
+Use the **WASD** or **Arrow Keys** to move your character around the map and the **Space Key** to attack enemies.
+The main objective is to defeat all the monsters that have invaded the village.

+You can access the **Settings & Info** panel by clicking the **⚙️** button on the top right of the screen.
+This panel provides information on the game's objective, controls, and includes an option to toggle the music.

 ## 🤝 Contributing